rupinas/LAPINE/docs/use.rst

   (.venv) python data_download.py

-Network construction
+2.Network construction
 --------------------

-Run network.py to parse a network data from protein-protein interactions from STRING database, and chmemical-protein interactions from STITCH database.
+Run network.py to parse network data from protein-protein interactions from the STRING database, and chemical-protein interactions from the STITCH database.

 .. code-block::